-It’s a 35mm camera that was produced from 1959 to the beginning of the 1980s, and it’s named Pen because of it’s size, as Olympus thought it would be as portable as a pen… which it almost is!
+It’s a 35mm camera that was produced from 1959 to the beginning of the 1980s, and it’s named Pen because of its size.
+Olympus thought it would be as portable as a pen… which it almost is!

 There’s tons of different models of Pen available, even an SLR version, and digital versions too.

-This is Canon’s first affordable TTL (Through The Lens metering) cameras, which added autoexposure modes as well as shutter-speed priority, which we’re all familiar with today.
+This is Canon’s first affordable TTL (Through The Lens metering) camera, which added autoexposure modes as well as shutter-speed priority, which we’re all familiar with today.

-Because of the low cost, huge advertising campaign, and added features, it became one of the most popular cameras of the time, selling over 1 million units!
+Because of the low cost, huge advertising campaign, and added features, it became one of the most popular cameras of the time.
+It sold over 1 million units!

-When the Rollei 35 was released in 1966, it was the smallest existing 35mm camera on the market, and still today it remains the second smallest.
+When the Rollei 35 was released in 1966, it was the smallest existing 35mm camera on the market.
+Even today it remains the second smallest.

-Like many film cameras, they were produced for a very long time so there’s a wide variety of models on the market, but something you’ll want to look out for is light leaks, as they can be quite common in older cameras.
+Like many film cameras, they were produced for a very long time so there’s a wide variety of models on the market.
+Something you’ll want to look out for is light leaks, as they can be quite common in older cameras.

 Here’s a photo I took on mine recently:

-Something interesting about this camera is that it’s so compact, the lens ‘folds’ into the camera, and the hotshoe is on the bottom as there’s no space on top.
-Check out this video I made of my one:
+Something interesting about this camera is that it’s so compact, the lens ‘folds’ into the camera.
+And the hotshoe is on the bottom as there’s no space on top.
+Check out this video I made of the one I own: